Mikala-Troupe/IAM-Portfolio/Week-02-RBAC-and-Conditional-Access/README.md

 <img src="screenshots/09-signin-log-mfa-report-only.png" alt="Testing MFA" />

 **Testing in Report-Only Mode**
-Testing the policy safely - it logs what it WOULD do without actually blocking anyone (prevents accidentally locking everyone out)
+Testing the policy safely, it logs what it WOULD do without actually blocking anyone (prevents accidentally locking everyone out)

 </td>
 </tr>